-PLA1003 - Introduction to Paralegal
+PLA 1003 - Introduction to Paralegal

 This course introduces students to the paralegal's role and responsibilities, and the nature of a career as a legal assistant.
 Legal pre-trial and trial procedures and tasks are presented in a real-world context with a basic introduction to necessary skills, such as legal research and writing, technology in the law, and specific paralegal tasks in the context of litigation.
 Vocabulary is learned in context.
 In-depth coverage is begun on legal ethics, professional regulation, sources of law, and the legal system.
-Prerequisites: None Lecture Hours: 40; Lab Hours: 0
+Prerequisite: None.
+Lecture Hours: 40 Lab Hours: 0

-PLA1105 - Legal Research and Writing I
+PLA 1105 - Legal Research and Writing I

-This course covers the basics of legal research, legal writing, and legal analysis for the paralegal.
-Students learn to use a law library and computer based law library services, perform legal research, analyze legal problems, and write a legal memorandum.
-Students are taught to locate and use primary, secondary, legal research sources to solve legal problems in an experiential paralegal practice setting.
-Prerequisites: PLA1003 Lecture Hours: 30; Lab Hours: 20
+This course covers the basics of legal research, legal writing, and legal analysis for the legal assistant.
+Students learn to use a law library, perform legal research, analyze legal problems, and write a legal memorandum.
+Students are taught to locate and use both primary, secondary, and CALR legal research sources to solve legal problems.
+Prerequisite: PLA 1003.
+Lecture Hours: 30 Lab Hours: 20